NabilNoaman/UniWebView/README.md

 You can find the [script reference here](http://uniwebview.onevcat.com/reference).
 There is also a [support forum](https://groups.google.com/forum/#!forum/uni_webview) for you to ask anything about `UniWebView`.
 You can also [submit an issue](https://github.com/onevcat/UniWebView/issues) if you encountered anything wrong.
 Once confirmed, I will fix them as soon as possible.
 Hope `UniWebView` can accelerate your development progress.
 [Get it](https://www.assetstore.unity3d.com/#/content/12476) now, enjoy it and have a good day :)

-* This manual is for version 1.2.2.
 You can see all [change log here](http://uniwebview.onevcat.com/ChangeLog.txt).